1jour1vin

 Château Pontet-Canet

-Château Pontet-Canet originated in the 18th century from the consolidation of several parcels of land in Pauillac, under the leadership of Jean-François de Pontet, the king’s Grand Equerry who later became governor of the Médoc.
+Château Pontet-Canet was formed in the 18th century through the consolidation of several parcels of land in Pauillac, under the leadership of Jean-François de Pontet, the king’s Grand Equerry who later became governor of the Médoc.
 A few years later, his descendants added the adjacent vineyards in the hamlet of Canet.
-A century later, the famous 1855 classification included Château Pontet-Canet, thereby elevating it to the elite ranks of Médoc winemaking.
+A century later, the famous 1855 classification recognized Château Pontet-Canet, thereby elevating it to the elite ranks of Médoc winemaking.
 Herman Cruse, a wine merchant in Bordeaux, purchased the estate in 1865, built new cellars, modernized the facilities, and introduced this wine to the world.
 The Cruse family owned Pontet-Canet for 110 years, until Guy Tesseron acquired it in 1975.
 Today, the estate is owned by Guy Tesseron’s sons, Alfred and Gérard Tesseron.

 Château Pontet-Canet: Three Families, One Revolution